Day Twenty-Four on the Camino Portugués

 We wandered through the town and onward, on Tarrío Street for almost another full kilometer.

 The private Albergue O Lagar de Jesús, can be found here in O Vilar, right along the Camino.
-A few meters off-Camino is also the A Casa Da Meixida if you chose to end your day here.
+A few meters off-Camino is also A Casa Da Meixida if you choose to end your day here.

 Just beyond Vilar, meet and follow the railroad tracks.